-As stated above, this study focused on both sandbar topography and the plane shape of a low-water riverbank, and used numerical analysis to investigate the dominant factors led to a bank disaster in September 2011.
-Based on the analysis of KP18.4 ~ KP21.0, it was presumed that the curvature of the low-water channel had induced the formation of
+As stated above, this study focused on both sandbar topography and the planform shape of a low-water riverbank, and used numerical analysis to investigate the dominant factors that led to bank damage in September 2011.
+Based on the analysis of KP18.4-KP21.0, it was presumed that the curvature of the low-water channel had induced the formation of point bars at this section.
+Also, it was found from the history of the migration of the river course that those sandbars had been gradually increasing the degree of meandering over the course of about 30 years, and their wave height had finally reached the elevation of the low-water riverbank.

-- was presumed that the curvature of the low-water channel had induced the formation of point bars at this section.
-Also, it was found from the history of the migration of the river course that those sand bars had been gradually increasing the degree of meandering over the course of about 30 yr, and their wave height had finally reached the elevation of the low-water riverbank. - Furthermore, on the basis of the results obtained from the analysis on KP17.0 ~ KP19.0, it was presumed that the meandering flows were maintained for a prolonged time due to the planar configuration of the low-water riverbank (curvature) and the meandering waveforms gradually propagated downstream, which finally led to the development of the large meandering channel that reached the river dike.
-The below are the major factors that caused the disaster.
+Furthermore, on the basis of the results obtained from the analysis on KP17.0 $\sim$ KP19.0, it was presumed that the meandering flows were maintained for a prolonged time due to the planar configuration of the low-water riverbank (curvature) and the meandering waveforms gradually propagated downstream, which finally led to the development of the large meandering channel that reached the river dike.
+The following are the major factors that caused the disaster.